snhemby/MadLibs/README.md

 # MadLibs
 Mad Libs I have created with Python

-Just Follow the prompts to participate in this Christmas-themed mad lib!
+Just Follow the prompts to participate in the Mad Libs!
 Enjoy, and feel free to tell me what you think